TrololoBird/tv-generator/README.md

 ## Tests

-Run the full test suite:
+Run the full suite:

 ```bash
 pytest -q
 ```

-To add tests, place new files under the `tests/` directory.
-Each test file should start with `test_` and use `pytest` assertions.
-Command line behaviour can be tested with `click.testing.CliRunner`.
+To add new tests create a `test_*.py` file under `tests/`.
+Use `pytest` assertions and `click.testing.CliRunner` for CLI behaviour.

+If tests fail locally ensure dependencies are installed with `pip install -r requirements.txt` and the package installed in editable mode with `pip install -e .`.

 ## CI/CD

-The GitHub Actions workflow runs on every push and pull request.
-It performs formatting, linting, type checking, tests, spec generation and validation.
-If any step fails the workflow fails.
+The GitHub Actions workflow runs formatting, linting, type checking, tests, spec generation and validation on every push and PR.
+It fails immediately if any step fails.

 ```text
 black --check .